NickZward/Personal-Projects/Supermarket Sales/README.md

 [Queries used](https://github.com/NickZward/Personal-Projects/blob/main/Supermarket%20Sales/Queries.txt)

-**Sales Analysis:** Use SQL queries to analyze the sales data and understand sales trends.
-For example, you can analyze the sales by city, customer type, gender, and date to identify which factors have the most impact on sales.
+**Sales Analysis:** I used SQL queries to analyze the sales data and understand sales trends.
+For example, I could analyze the sales by city, customer type, gender, and date to identify which factors have the most impact on sales.